adflib/ADFlib/README.md

 ### Write support
-The file read and write support are relatively well tested (except dir. cache, see below!), but still, writing is still a relatively new and potentially harmul feature so **do not experiment on a unique copy of an ADF image with your precious data**.
+The file read and write support are relatively well tested (except dir. cache, see below!), but still, writing is a relatively new and potentially harmul feature so **do not experiment on a unique copy of an ADF image with your precious data**.
 Do it on a copy (and report any issues if encountered).